bootlin/elixir/README.md

 on your Elixir service.
 However, a fast server also helps for the initial indexing of the projects.

+SSD storage is strongly recommended because of the frequent access to git repositories.

 At Bootlin, here are a few details about the server we're using:

-* As of April 2018, our Elixir service consumes 165 GB of data (supporting all projects, with some data duplication).
+* As of July 2019, our Elixir service consumes 17 GB of data (supporting all projects), or for the Linux kernel alone (version 5.2 being the latest), 12 GB for indexing data, and 2 GB for the git repository.
-  Therefore, a 256 GB (SSD!) disk should be fine for most needs.
-* The server has 64GB of DDR4 ECC RAM, and a E3-1245 v5 CPU running at 3.50GHz (4 cores / 8 threads).
+* We're using an LXD instance with 8 GB of RAM on a cloud server with 8 CPU cores running at 3.1 GHz.

 Supporting a new project
 ------------------------